N3TC4T/simple-ilp-payment/README.md

 # How to use

 1. `npm install`
-2. `node index.js node index.js receiver amount`
+2. `node index.js receiver amount`

 # Sample